Bicycle Accident Attorneys in New Jersey

 In doing so, they will be looking to see if they can prove the following elements of negligence:

-- Duty: The driver owed you a duty of care.
-Most of the time, this is easy to establish based on traffic laws.
-For example, all drivers must stop at red lights and yield to bicyclists in crosswalks.
+• Duty: The driver owed you a duty of care.
+For example, all drivers inherently owe a duty of care to not harm others on the road, and they must stop at red lights and yield to bicyclists in crosswalks.

-- Breach of Duty: The driver who caused your accident breached their duty.
-Perhaps they failed to give you enough space or cut you off while in the bike lane.
+• Breach of Duty: The driver who caused your accident breached their duty.
+Perhaps they failed to give you enough space, cut you off while in the bike lane, or violated traffic laws.

-If they can't prove any of these elements, your bicycle accident case won't likely succeed.
+If your bicycle accident lawyer can't prove any of these elements, your bicycle accident case won't likely succeed.

 The Importance of Evidence